King County Interbay Pump Station Upgrade

 Project overview

-• Structural modifications were made to the existing structure
+• Structural modifications to the existing structure

 Seattle, Washington